Facebook Pixel How to Use HDR Merge in Lightroom: A Step-By-Step Guide

 Can’t find your new HDR file?

-By the way, if you’re not sure where to find the newly created HDR file, set Sort to File Name in Grid View, and it will appear next to the first image in the sequence (also make sure you are in the folder of originals, not inside a collection).
+If you’re not sure where to find the newly created HDR file, set Sort to File Name in the Grid View, and it will appear next to the first image in the sequence (but make sure you are in the folder of originals, not inside a collection).

 HDR merge in Lightroom